Father Stephen Reilly

 - Holy Doors Challenge, involving students in a dash around the 8 Scottish cathedral Holy Doors in 24 hours using public transport.
 This event raised £4,000 for Classrooms for Malawi.

-- 2 music group trip to Hosanna House in Lourdes involving 10 students and 2 staff members.
+- 2 music group trips to Hosanna House in Lourdes involving 10 students and 2 staff members.

-- invitation to the student music group to play at Nighfever Glasgow and at Barlinnie prison.
+- student music group playing at Nighfever Glasgow and First Holy Communions.

 - 3 students leading prayers and addressing the annual Caritas Awards.